-The Douglas-fir Association has developed building solutions that specify where Douglas-fir can be used.
+Building solutions that specify where Douglas-fir can be used.

-Treated Douglas-fir timber is available to H1.2 standard for use in building elements where there is a higher risk of moisture entering the building structure.
+Treated Douglas-fir timber is available to H1.2 standard for use in building elements where there is a building structure.
 Coupled with its natural ability to resist moisture and decay, treated Douglas-fir provides extra resistance for these areas.